abdeldjalile-lafkir/abdeldjalile-lafkir/README.md

 #

-Freelance developer and student at Ecole Normale Supérieure - Kouba , I craft codes, projects, optimizations, and intuitive user experiences.
+A Freelance developer and student at Ecole Normale Supérieure - Kouba, who craft codes, projects, optimizations, and intuitive user experiences.